eyusti/tic_tac_toe/README.md

 Tie                         419  0.419     Tie                         162  0.162
 ```

-Looks like the offensive AI is better than nothing, but is the worst performing of the AI options here.
+Based on this data, the offensive AI is better than not having any heuristic, but is the worst performing of the AI options here.

 ## Other Notes and Takeaways
 python 3.6